-Kagi currently consists of Kagi Search, which is a fast, 100% privacy-respecting web search engine and the Orion Browser - a fast, privacy-respecting browser.
-In the future we plan to release the email product as well, offering an alternative way to experience the internet.
+Kagi is currently made of Kagi Search, which is a fast, 100% privacy-respecting web search engine and Orion Browser - a fast, zero-telemetry browser.
+In the future we plan to release an email product as well, offering a completely alternative way to experience the internet in a private, secure and unbiased way.

 Kagi Search is currently in invite-only beta.
 You can sign up by visiting kagi.com.
-We send new invites every week.
+We send new invites every two weeks.

 We'd like to first acknowledge that Google has indeed changed the world and the way we access information and we value this contribution.
 We are therefore grateful to be able to use some of Google's search technology and infrastructure in our search product.